About WGU Faculty

 A Diverse Group of Qualified Faculty

-As of July 2012, WGU employs over 1,100 full-time faculty, plus over 200 part-time faculty, serving in one of several faculty roles.
-About 85% of student mentors and over 98% of course mentors have earned a graduate degree.
-For course mentors and academic program management, that typically means a Ph.D., Ed.D., or other form of doctorate or professional degree.
+As of October 2014, WGU employs over 2,000 full-time faculty, plus over 600 part-time faculty, serving in one of several faculty roles.
+Over 94% of Student Mentors and 100% of Course Mentors have earned a graduate degree.
+For Course Mentors and Academic Program Management, that typically means a Ph.D., Ed.D., or other form of doctorate or professional degree.

-WGU's headquarters are located in Salt Lake City, Utah, and the university has offices in Phoenix, Arizona; Indianapolis, Indiana; Seattle, Washington; and Austin, Texas.
+WGU's headquarters are located in Salt Lake City, Utah, and the university has offices in Phoenix, Arizona; Indianapolis, Indiana; Seattle, Washington; Austin, Texas; Franklin, Tennessee; and St. Louis, Missouri.
 Many of WGU’s faculty and staff, however, work from their homes.
-See where WGU's employees are located.